lotaris/Lotaris-for-Windows-Store-Apps/README.md

 Right click on the *References* item under your project.
 Click on *Add reference...* and select *Browse....* and select the libraries Lotaris.LmeCl.Core.dll and Lotaris.LmeCl.Metro.dll.

 ## Initializing the Lotaris Library
-First import the Lotaris namespace `Lotaris.LmeCl.Store` then initialize the Lotaris library by calling the method `Lotaris.LmeCl.Store.CurrentApp.InitializeLicensing` in order to use the Lotaris features.
+First import the Lotaris namespace `Lotaris.LmeCl.Store` then initialize the Lotaris library by calling the method `CurrentApp.InitializeLicensing` in order to use the Lotaris features.
 This method should be called only once, you should call it in your `App.xaml.cs` once your UI has been built.

 **API Reference**